 Pathways to Communication, Speech and Language Pathologists pathwaystocommunication.net

 NOTICE OF PRIVACY PRACTICES This notice describes how medical information about you may be used and disclosed, and how you can get access to this information.
 Please review it carefully.
-This practice understands that your personal health information is sensitive and personal.
-We will not disclose your information to others unless you tell us to do so, or unless the law authorizes or requires us to do so.
+This practice understands that your personal health information is sensitive, confidential and personal.
+We will not disclose your information to others unless you instruct us to do or unless the law authorizes or requires us to do so.
 PHI refers to Protected Health Information.
 The law protects the privacy of the information we create and obtain in providing our care and speech pathology services to you.
 Examples of your protected information includes test results, diagnoses, treatment and information obtained from other providers, as well as billing and payment information relating to these services.
 Federal and state law allows us to use and disclose your protected health information for purposes of treatment and related therapeutic care.
 State law requires us to get your authorization to disclose this information for payment purposes.
 This authorization is clearly stated on the patient registration form

 Examples of use and disclosures of protected health information for treatment, payment operations: For Treatment: Information we obtain will be recorded in your client file and used to help decide what care may be right for you.
 We may also provide information to others providing you care for the purpose of helping them stay informed about your care.
 For Payment: Health insurance plans need information from us about your medical care.
 Information provided to health plans may include diagnoses, test results, reports documenting medical necessity for treatment, assessment and progress reports, therapy plans, progress charts, and recommended treatment.
 For speech therapy/health care operations: We use your medical records to assess quality and improve services.
 We may use and disclose medical records to review the qualifications and performance of providers and to train staff for purposes of improving services to your child.
 We may contact you to remind you about appointments and give you information about treatment alternatives and other related services.
 We may use and disclose your information to conduct or arrange for services, including: Medical quality review by your health plan, accounting, legal, risk management, and insurance services, audit functions including fraud and abuse detection and compliance programs.